-Our Medical Negligence Solicitors have a wealth of experience in dealing with delay in diagnosis of cancer claims.
+Our Medical Negligence Solicitors have a wealth of experience in dealing with late diagnosis and misdiagnosis of cancer claims.
+For example:

-There are many reasons why a cancer diagnosis can be delayed, such as a pathologist misinterpreting a tissue sample or X-ray result.
+There are many reasons why a cancer diagnosis can be delayed or misdiagnosed, such as a pathologist misinterpreting a tissue sample or X-ray result.

-So if you can prove your cancer wasn’t diagnosed as early as it should have been, you can make a claim for compensation.
+So if it can be proven that your cancer wasn’t diagnosed as early as it should have been, or you were given the wrong diagnosis, you can claim compensation.

 Our Medical Negligence Solicitors can look for evidence in your medical records to identify exactly where and when any medical errors occurred.
 That means we can find out if your cancer could have been diagnosed earlier, and what treatment options would have been available if that had happened.

 We can also help people claim bereavement damages or fatal accident compensation if a loved one died as a result of medical negligence.

-Our team of specialist Medical Negligence Solicitors are careful and sympathetic listeners, who can help you to achieve the best possible settlement.
+Our team of specialist Solicitors are careful and sympathetic listeners, who can help you to achieve the best possible settlement.
 We may be able to visit you at home (in England or Wales) and deal with your claim on a No Win, No Fee basis - ask us for details.

 In many medical negligence cases clients can claim compensation for: